What is Aloware CSAT?

 Collect customer ratings on a scale of 1 (least satisfied) to 5 (most satisfied)

-Agent Ratings
+Agent ratings

 Ratings | Vicki Admin | Heghine QA |